martexcoin/electrum-martexcoin-server/HOWTO.md

 ### Step 2.
 Download martexcoind

-We currently recommend martexcoind 2.5.4.2 stable.
+We currently recommend martexcoind 0.10.1.3 or 0.8.7.5 stable.

 If you prefer to compile martexcoind, here are some pointers for Ubuntu:

     $ sudo apt-get install make g++ python-leveldb libboost-all-dev libssl-dev libdb++-dev pkg-config automake libtool
     $ sudo su - martexcoin
-    $ cd ~/src && git clone https://github.com/martexcoin/martexcoin
+    $ cd ~/src && git clone https://github.com/martexcoin-project/martexcoin.git -b master-0.10
-    $ cd martexcoin/src
+    $ cd martexcoin
+    $ ./autogen.sh
+    $ ./configure --disable-wallet --without-miniupnpc
-    $ make -f makefile.unix USE_UPNP=-
+    $ make
-    $ strip MartexCoind
+    $ strip src/martexcoind src/martexcoin-cli src/martexcoin-tx
-    $ cp -a MartexCoind ~/bin
+    $ cp -a src/martexcoind src/martexcoin-cli src/martexcoin-tx ~/bin

 ### Step 3.
-Configure and start MartexCoind
+Configure and start martexcoind

-In order to allow Electrum to "talk" to `MartexCoind`, we need to set up an RPC username and password for `MartexCoind`.
-We will then start `MartexCoind` and wait for it to complete downloading the blockchain.
+In order to allow Electrum to "talk" to `martexcoind`, we need to set up an RPC username and password for `martexcoind`.
+We will then start `martexcoind` and wait for it to complete downloading the blockchain.

-    $ mkdir ~/.MartexCoin
+    $ mkdir ~/.martexcoin
-    $ $EDITOR ~/.MartexCoin/MartexCoin.conf
+    $ $EDITOR ~/.martexcoin/martexcoin.conf

-Write this in `MartexCoin.conf`:
+Write this in `martexcoin.conf`:

     rpcuser=<rpc-username>
     rpcpassword=<rpc-password>